Minepool9/UltraSandbox/README.md

 # TO DO FOR MYSELF

-fucking understanding how shaders work so you dont have to manually change the shader of a material everytime you create an assetbundle, PLEASE IF YOU ARE MORE EXPERIENCED WITH HOW SHADERS WORK FUCKING MAKE A PULL REQUEST AND WRITE CODE FOR IT PLEASE I BEG YOU
+fucking understanding how shaders work so you dont have to manually change the shader of a material everytime you create an assetbundle, PLEASE IF YOU ARE MORE EXPERIENCED WITH HOW SHADERS WORK FUCKING MAKE A PULL REQUEST AND WRITE CODE FOR IT PLEASE I BEG YOU I JUST WANNA USE PSX/VERTEXLIT/VERTEXLIT